fomorians/neural-rs/README.md

-Neural
+neural-rs
 ===

-Neural is a spiking neural network library for Rust (similar to Brian2 or Nest).
+neural-rs is a spiking neural network library for Rust (similar to [Brian2](https://github.com/brian-team/brian2) or [Nest](http://www.nest-initiative.org/Software:About_NEST)).

 Izhikevich neuron model
 ---